Insider’s Guide for tourists from an islander’s perspective…What the weather is really like in Puerto Rico, and what it means for your travels.

 South west region: Temperatures are warmer in the south west region of Puerto Rico with less rain.
 On the south west, you’ll find the Guanica Biosphere Reserve (commonly known as the Guanica Dry Forest), which only gets about 29 inches of precipitation per year.
 The town of Cabo Rojo and Guanica are known for great weather all year round, dryer flora and less rain than most places around the island.
 If you’re planning on traveling during hurricane season and want to play it safe, head to the west coast of Puerto Rico.
 Tropical storms and hurricanes typically come in from the east, the west coast sees less rain and damage when compared to the rest of the island.
 Again, the difference is not big enough to keep you from staying at the destination that appeals to you most, it only makes a difference during bad weather or a heavy rain season.

-Photo below: A secluded beach in inside the Guanica Dry Forest
+Photo: A secluded beach inside the Guanica Dry Forest

 The offshore islands of Vieques & Culebra: Culebra has a dryer climate with excellent weather.
 Vieques is more lush and gets more rain than Culebra.
 Like the main island of Puerto Rico, rain is typically sporadic and it doesn’t last all day.
 Best thing to do is to enjoy the beach in the morning, most showers occur in the afternoon.